Yummiest Bosnian Food To Try

 Hurmasice is a fantastic (yet straightforward) Bosnian food – it is a baked shortbread cookie made with butter, flour, eggs, sugar, and yogurt.

 They have an oblong shape and are drenched in a lemon-scented, very sweet syrup as soon as they come out of the oven.
-Incredibly delicious, perfect for a cup of Bosnian coffee.
+It is incredibly delicious, perfect for a cup of Bosnian coffee.

 Things To Do In Sarajevo - Bosnian Coffee

-Often strong and usually drank black, Bosnian coffee is an integral part of the local cuisine.
-It is often served in tiny cups and with a traditional sugar cube on the side or a small sweet, especially in a cafeteria.
+Bosnian coffee is an integral part of the local cuisine.
+It is often strong and drank black.
+It is often served in tiny cups with a traditional sugar cube on the side or a small sweet, especially in a cafeteria.

 Although it might look similar to Turkish coffee, avoid calling it that way when in Bosnia; prefer to call it Bosanska kahva to avoid offending the locals.